apache/unomi/README.md

     ```
        org.apache.cxf.servlet.context=/cxs
     ```

-5. Copy the following KAR to the Karaf deploy directory, as in this example line:

-    ```
-      cp kar/target/unomi-kar-1.0.0-SNAPSHOT.kar ~/java/deployments/unomi/apache-karaf-3.0.1/deploy/
-    ```

-6. If all went smoothly, you should be able to access the context script here : http://localhost:8181/cxs/cluster .
+5. If all went smoothly, you should be able to access the context script here : http://localhost:8181/cxs/cluster .
  You should be able to login with karaf / karaf and see basic server information.
 If not something went wrong during the install.

 Configuration